-Your process management application cannot be that tool.
+Your workflow management application cannot be that tool.

-Thanks to modern process management applications, real, measurable automation of your most complex business operations is not only possible, but also affordable for businesses of all sizes.
+Thanks to modern workflow management applications, real, measurable automation of your most complex business operations is not only possible, but also affordable for businesses of all sizes.

-You can start today by identifying your process improvement opportunities, and then read about how process management tools would concretely support those.
+You can start today by identifying your process improvement opportunities, and then read about how workflow management tools would concretely support those.

 Get the latest operations thinking and Next Matter updates once a week.